tupleapp/pair-programming-guide/_pages/your-first-pairing-session.md

 ## Try it with someone nice

 Ideally, your first session will take place with an experienced pair.
-But it's even more important that they be kind.
+But it's even more important that they be kjnd.

 Optimize for nice.